-Tanner Larsson, author of Streak Free Profits: The Insider’s Guide to Growing a Profitable Window Cleaning Business From Scratch, shares his advice about how to start a window cleaning service.
-He explains what equipment you’ll need, what cleaning solution to use, window cleaning company marketing, and more.
+Tanner Larsson, author of Streak Free Profits, shares his advice about how to start a window cleaning service.
+He explains what window cleaning equipment you’ll need, the best cleaning solutions to use, window cleaning company marketing, and more.
 [17 min.]

 Start by giving us a general overview of the window cleaning business.

 Well, the window cleaning business as a whole is a great market to get into because it has a very small initial investment, very easy to get into, low startup costs, no franchise fees, not very many sunk costs.
 It doesn’t have much in the way of operating expenses, extremely profitable, a lot of really basic things you look for in a good business are just totally apparent in window cleaning.
 It allows anybody, whether you have a college degree or you’re just some kid getting out of high school or whatever, to start your own business.
 You don’t need a lot of specialized training or anything else.
 Once you’ve learned the basics, you’re ready to run.